What’s The Trustee Going Ask, You Ask?

 - Are you subject to a domestic support obligation (Child support / Alimony)?

-- Have you been subject to a wage garnishment?
+- Have you been subject to wage garnishment?

-- In the last 90 days prior to filing, have you paid more that $600 to any single creditor?
+- In the last 90 days prior to filing, have you paid more than $600 to any single creditor?

 Real Estate Related Questions

 - Did you the list fair and a reasonable value for your property?